This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Overview of Cell Reproduction”.

 1. In cells the DNA replication takes place in _____________ phase.

-Explanation: In cells the DNA is replicated in S phase.
+Explanation: In cells the DNA is replicated in the S phase.
 In G1 and G2 phase mainly the proteins required for mitosis is increased in quantity.

 2. The cells before permanently differentiating enters into ______________ phase.